 The Madras is a refreshing, fruity highball drink that should be included on everyone's list of drinks to know.
 It is one of those easy vodka cocktails that concentrates on fruit juice and is a perfect option for mixing up at a moment's notice for any reason or occasion.

 The mix is quite simple: a shot of vodka and a 3:1 ratio of cranberry and orange juices.
 Of course, you can play with these ratios in any way that you like and even switch out the vodka.
-Try any of the fruit-flavored vodkas or use this as an experimental cocktail to see how your homemade infusion works with common fruits.
+Try any of the fruit-flavored vodkas or use this as an experimental vodka cocktail to see how your homemade infusion works with common fruits.

 Gather the ingredients.

-Pour the ingredients into a highball glass.
+Pour the ingredients into a highball glass filled with ice.

 Garnish with a lime wedge.